HAG87/atelierbump-site/_docs/02-changelog.md

   * Some other refinements.
 * Net rendering (Backburner): Install the demo version in the render nodes to avoid warnings and potential render job fail.
 * Moved refGuides MacroScripts to category "refGuides"
-* Moved DesignToolbox MacroScripts to category "Designtoolbox"; Optional features remains on category "HAG tools".
+* Moved DesignToolbox MacroScripts to category "Designtoolbox"; Optional features remains on category ~~"HAG tools"~~ (Replaced by DSTLBX tools).
 * 3ds Max 2019 compatibility.
 Fixed compatibility with versions prior to 2017.

 ### New features